-2. Posted workers in Austria and the EU
+2 Posted workers in Austria and the EU

 While the total number of posted workers from third countries and EU-12-MS during transition regulations is comparatively small, this is not the case for posted workers who enjoy free mobility within the EU.
 Article 12 of Regulation (EC) No 883/2004 provides the legal basis for posting workers across EU-MS. Its aim is to facilitate the freedom to provide services for the benefit of employers who post workers to Member States other than that in which they are established, as well as the freedom of workers to move to other Member States, e.g., transport workers.
-Specific regulations pertain to the posting of workers to another Member State for a temporary period and where a person is working in two or more Member States and certain categories of workers such as civil servants.
-The rules for determining which Member State's legislation is to apply are set out in Articles 11 - 16 of Regulation 883/2004 and the related implementing provisions a reset out in Articles 14 - 21 of Regulation 987/20094.
+Specific regulations pertain to the posting of workers to another Member States and certain categories of workers such as civil servants.
+The rules for determining which Member State's legislation is to apply are set out in Articles 11 - 16 of Regulation 987/20094.

-Figure 26: Source countries of posted workers from the EU/EEA in Austria (per number of workers)
+Figure 27: Source countries of posted workers from the EU/EEA in Austria (per number of workers)